DonSqualo/heye.earth/README.md

 ## Super.so
-I then use super.so to turn this Notion into a static website
+I then use super.so to turn this Notion into a static website.

 ## Cluster
 Additionally I use the theme Cluster, https://cluster.joshmillgate.co.uk/